pelias-deprecated/kubernetes/README.md

 setting up a production ready, Pelias compatible Elasticsearch cluster.
 It uses [Terraform](http://terraform.io/) and [Packer](http://packer.io/) to do this.
 See the directory [README](./elasticsearch/README.md) for more details.

+If you decided to lanuch Elasticsearch on AWS via AWS Console instead of provided Terraform/Packer solution you should change default port and protocol in values.yaml as AWS use https and 443 by default.

 ## Handy Kubernetes commands